mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_info.md

       provider supports.
 * `sign_in_url`: If present it MUST contain a string representing the URL where an instance administrator can manually sign in to the provider.
+* `contact_email`: MAY be optionally included to communicate an email address to contact the provider's operator(s).
+* `fediverse_account`: MAY be optionally included to point to a fediverse account that can be followed to receive updates about the provider.

 ---